i-D’s A-Z of lgbtq idols | read | i-D

 Special mention: Ellen

-For being one of, if not the most, visible gay women in the world, and helping pave the way for greater acceptance in the entertainment industries.
+For being one of, if not the most, visible gay women in the world, and helping pave the way for greater acceptance in the entertainment industry.

 F) Frank Ocean

 For changing the game.
-Channel Orange was a moment in time, a landmark in music, with same-sex pronouns used by an African-American male musician.
-Last year's follow-up, Blonde, and subsequent singles Lens and Chanel all touch on themes on queerness that're still rarely discussed in R&B and hip-hop.
+Channel Orange was a moment in time and a landmark in music with same-sex pronouns used by an African-American male musician.
+Last year's follow-up, Blonde, and subsequent singles "Lens" and "Chanel" all touch on themes on queerness that are still rarely discussed in R&B and hip-hop.

 Special mention: Tom of Finland